rafaeltomesouza/marvelspot-prod/README.md

 ## How to execute the project in your machine using the dev version

 You need to follow these instructions:
-1. Access the project folter and in the console and type command:
+1. Access the project folder and in the console and type command:
 ```npm install```.
 This command will install all the project dependencies;
 2. After install all dependencies, type the following command:
 ```npm start```.
 This command will initialize the project.